Field Experience Placement Policies

-Field placements are very important to candidates in a teacher preparation program.
+Field placements are critical to the preparation of candidates in our teacher preparation program.
 Georgia Southern University and its Partner Schools place great importance on field experiences and clinical practice.

 - All field experiences are coordinated between the Office of Initial Educator Preparation and Assessment, academic programs, and Partner Schools.

 - An attempt will be made to place two or more teacher candidates in a school.
 An exception to this clustering policy could be rendered by a program or department.
 This exception would be a result of specialization required of the clinical supervisor.
-(This does not apply to candidates in an on-line MAT program.)
+(This does not apply to candidates in an online Master of Arts in Teaching program.)

-- All field placements and clinical practice assignments are identified and assigned by program director.
+- All field placements and clinical practice assignments are identified and assigned by program director/coordinator.
 Placements will be non-negotiable.

 - Teacher candidates seldom receive a field placement at a school site where they have had a previous field experience placement.
 This policy provides candidates with diversity in placements and teaching experiences.
 The exception to this policy is year-long placements during the senior year.